-After the GameStop debacle, a public debate emerged on the practice of PFOF which causes a conflict of interest between the firm and its clients as it incentivizes the firm to choose the third party offering the highest payment, rather than the best possible outcome for its clients when executing or routing their orders for execution.
-In July 2021, ESMA warned investors for the risks arising from PFOF and called on NCAs to delve deeper into the issue.2 The AFM has selected two PFOF trading venues, one non-PFOF trading venue and one low-cost investment firm based on criteria such as data availability and a substantial presence of activities in multiple European countries.
+After the GameStop debacle, a public debate emerged on the practice of PFOF, which causes a conflict of interest between a firm and its clients as it incentivizes the firm to choose a third party offering the highest payment, rather than the best possible outcome for its clients, when executing or routing clients' orders.
+In July 2021, ESMA warned investors for the risks arising from PFOF and called on NCAs to dive deeper into the issue.4

+The AFM has analyzed the execution quality on two PFOF trading venues, one non-PFOF trading venue and one low-cost investment firm.
+The trading venues and investment firms were chosen based on criteria such as data availability and a substantial presence of activities in multiple European countries.